raphael-blanchard/website-dev/iccv23_challenge_VI.md

 may be inaccuracies or mistakes in the paper.
 We welcome readers to send pull requests to our GitHub repository (inside https://github.com/water-horse/ICCV2023_SLAM_Challenge.git) so we may continue to update our references, correct the mistakes and inaccuracies, as well as updating the entries of the studies in the paper.

+## License
+The SubT-MRS Dataset has been licensed under the [CC by 4.0 License](https://creativecommons.org/licenses/by/4.0/deed.en) and has been collected by the AirLab.

 <!-- Display the countdown timer in an element -->
 <style>